 - Use heating tape: another low-cost method related to insulation is heating tape.
-Simply wrap a few inches of heating tape around your pipes and voilà!
+Simply wrap a few inches of the cable around your pipes and voilà!
 Your pipes will receive a constant surge of heat from temperatures of 450-500 degrees.
 No freezing here!

 My pipes are already frozen!

 What do I do if my pipes are already frozen?
-Luckily there are a few things you can do to take action.
+Luckily there are a few methods to go about fixing frozen pipes.

 - Turn on your hot water: this tip works to solve the problem of frozen pipes, as well as prevent them.
 The hot water will act as a force against the backup in addition to creating a good amount of steam for thawing.